jpklzm/TrailerAPI/README.md

 }
 ```

-## Handling heavy load of requests
+## Handling heavy loads of requests

-Considering the amount of requests expected, we should setup a Api Gateway (or at least a Load Balancer) to distribute the requests among multiple servers in order to deliver a high quality experience for the users.
+Considering the amount of requests expected, we should setup an API Gateway (or at least a Load Balancer) to distribute the requests among multiple servers in order to deliver a high quality experience for the users.